Fathom Entertainment

-Fathom Entertainment (previously Fathom Events) is an entertainment content provider that broadcasts entertainment events in movie theaters throughout the United States, including Metropolitan Opera Live in HD, the performing arts, major sporting events, and music concerts.
+Fathom Entertainment is an entertainment content provider that broadcasts entertainment events in movie theaters throughout the United States, including Metropolitan Opera Live in HD, the performing arts, major sporting events, and music concerts.

 History

 The company was spun out of National CineMedia in 2013 to focus on live performances that National CineMedia had started presenting; the parent company remained focused on producing advertising for movie theaters, which had been its original business.
-Fathom Events is owned by AC JV, LLC, a joint venture of AMC Theatres, Cinemark Theatres, and Regal Cinemas, the three largest cinema chains in the United States.
+Fathom Events is owned by AC JV, LLC, a joint venture of AMC Theatres, Regal Cinemas, and Cinemark Theatres, the three largest theater chains in the United States.

 John Rubey was the first CEO of Fathom Events, having previously served as president of AEG-TV and Network LIVE.

 In 2014, The Theatre Museum Awards honored Fathom Events with the Awards for Excellence in Theatre History Preservation.